DON’T HAVE TIME TO READ THE ARTICLE? DON’T WORRY, LET ME SEND YOU A COPY

 1. Make multiple images the same size

 If you have two or more images of different sizes and proportions and you want to make them uniform in size, how do you do it?
+Here’s one of our PowerPoint hacks to make it fast and easy.

 Let’s see an example.